julianamilson/42-ft_printf/README.md

 cd 42-ft_printf && make
 ```

 3. It's ready to be used!
-In order to import it to your project, call `ft_printf`'s path.
+In order to import it to your project, call `ft_printf.h`'s path.

 4. Won't use it anymore?
 Here you go!
 ```bash